gwu-libraries/sfm-ui/docs/userguide.rst

 ^^^^^^^^^^^^^^^^^^^

 Once you've collected data, there are a few ways to use it:
-  * You could export it into a CSV or Excel format for analysis (:ref:`guide-export-data`).
+  * You could export it into a CSV or Excel format for a basic analysis (:ref:`guide-export-data`), or load the format into analysis software such as Stata, SPSS, or Gephi.
   * You could use try :ref:`exploring`, a processor for data analysis (although ELK requires coding ability, so ask your SFM admin for help if you need it).
-  * You could set up an archive using the JSON files or excel files.
+  * You could set up an archive using the JSON files or Excel files.

 Privacy and platform policy considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^